axibase/atsd-use-cases/python-budget/README.md

 *Fig 1.* This visualization leverages [user-defined functions](https://github.com/axibase/atsd-use-cases/blob/master/how-to/shared/trends.md#user-defined-functions) to display both the raw data as well as monthly change in value using a [dual-axis](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/#tab-id-2) setting and `[threshold]` series.

-Using **Trends** is an alternate solution to native `matplotlib` functionality in Python.
-Trends offers a convenient and well-documented [syntax](https://axibase.com/products/axibase-time-series-database/visualization/widgets/) that supports *ad hoc* data modifications that do not change the underlying dataset.
+Using **Trends** is an alternate solution to native `matplotlib` functionality in Python. **Trends** offers a convenient and well-documented [syntax](https://axibase.com/products/axibase-time-series-database/visualization/widgets/) that supports *ad hoc* data modifications that do not change the underlying dataset.

+## Conclusion

+Python programming language offers a convenient syntax for inline SQL queries.
+Using **ATSD Client** alongside other Python libraries improves upon native functionality by reducing the workload during data preparation.
+ATSD manages all data storage tasks and provides a client which makes data quickly available without loading it via Python.

+**Trends** visualizaton services, supported by ATSD data storage and processing, support and enhance these features by offering a more robust graphical output with a less tedious syntactical input.